 In previous versions of Windows I could minimize Outlook to the Notification Area (or System Tray) and then either re-launch it again via an Outlook shortcut I had in the Quick Launch section or by double clicking the Outlook icon in the Notification Area.

 Now, whenever I use the Outlook icon on the Taskbar to re-launch Outlook, it actually creates a new Outlook window instead of reusing the Outlook window that was already running.
 To actually close Outlook then, I have to close all the additionally opened windows as well.

 How can I stop this and make it reuse the original Outlook window?

-The difference in behavior is because since Windows 7 (and continued in Windows 8) the Quick Launch portion and the running applications portion of the Taskbar of Windows are combined.
+The difference in behavior is because since Windows 7 (and continued in Windows 8 and Windows 10) the Quick Launch portion and the running applications portion of the Taskbar of Windows are combined.